lizmat/articles/review-of-2022.md

-# 2022 Review
+# Rakudo 2022 Review

 In a year as eventful as it was in the real world, it is a good idea to look back to see what one might have missed while life was messing with your Raku plans.

+Rakudo saw about 1500 commits this year, about the same as the year before that.
+Many of these were bug fixes and performance improvements, which you would normally not notice.
+But there were also commits that actually *added* features to the Raku Programming Language.
+So it feels like a good idea to actually mention those more in depth.

+So here goes!
 Unless otherwise noted, all of these changes are in language level 6.d, and available since a Rakudo compiler release in 2022.

 ## New REPL functionality